The Lives of Stars

 All of this was discernible by observing the sky with the naked eye, unaided by any technology.
 However, once devices like telescopes, cameras and especially spectroscopes became available, a wholly unimagined understanding of stars became available.

 Planck spectra for several emitting objects at different temperatures (3000K, 4000K and 5000K) are shown in Figure 4.
 The spectra are shown as a graph, with brightness on the vertical axis and wavelength on the horizontal one.
-If we displayed these photographically, as was done with the stellar spectra above, we would see only a featureless rainbow.
+If we displayed these photographically, as was done with the stellar spectra in the previous section, we would see only a featureless rainbow.
 There would be no dark lines.
 Also, the distribution of energy with wavelength would not be clear.
 Only plotting a spectrum as a graph allows us to see this distribution.

 There are two features to note with Planck spectra.
 First, as the temperature of the emitter increases, its spectrum grows higher at all wavelengths, meaning it is radiating more energy per unit area per unit time for all wavelengths.
 Second, the peak emission, the highest part of each curve, shifts to shorter wavelengths as the temperature goes up.